Heramb-Acharya/Pull-Request---Guidewire/README.md

 1. **GPS coordinates**: necessary but not sufficient on their own
 2. **Behavioural motion signals**: avg_speed, max_speed, and stationary_time patterns across the 5-minute window
 3. **Platform-side signals**: order dispatch volume in the worker's zone from the mock platform API, confirming whether the disruption actually suppressed platform activity
-4. **Environmental cross-match**: the claimed disruption event must be independently confirmed by at least two external APIs (e.g., IMD rainfall data plus Blinkit order volume drop in the same zone)
+4. **Environmental cross-match**: the claimed disruption event must be independently confirmed by at least two external APIs (e.g., IMD rainfall data plus platform order volume drop in the same zone)

 A genuine stranded worker passes all four layers naturally.
 A spoofed claim typically fails on layers 2 and 3.

 ### 9.2 Beyond GPS: Detecting a Coordinated Ring

-When a syndicate coordinates via Telegram, the attack leaves a statistical fingerprint that individual fraud cannot replicate:
+When a syndicate coordinates, the attack leaves a statistical fingerprint that individual fraud cannot replicate:

 **Cluster density anomaly**: In normal disruption events, workers are distributed across a zone proportionally to their registered home locations.
 Coordinated fraud produces an unnaturally high density of claims originating from the same micro-location or showing near-identical GPS coordinates with only minor offsets.